Creating Single-Form Summative Assessments

 - Click Edit Activity to open the Assessment and add questions.

 You can add questions and content directly to the assessment regardless of which way you created the assessment.
 You can use any question type available for these assessments.

 1. On the left menu, navigate to the Assessments > Activities tab.

 2. Click Edit and then + Add Question.

 5. Enter title.
 (Students do not see title.)

 7. Enter potential answers and feedback.

-8. Select correct answer.
-The correct answer will appear with a green shaded background.
+8. Select the correct answer.
+The correct answer will appear with a green-shaded mark.

 9. Click Tag Learning Objectives.

 10. Select the correct Learning Objective from the drop-down menu.
 (This menu will include all Learning Objectives previously created.)